Report by Peter Brach

 Supporting Nonprofit Capacity Building

 Through its partnerships, GT estimates that 1.5 million nonprofits will learn about its upcoming bot and online fundraising curriculum.
 GT projects that up to one in thirty, or 50,000 nonprofits, will adopt these services in the near future, with additional organizations following over time.
 This initiative, though funded separately, complements the media campaign.
-The process works as follows: A percentage of the 30.6 to 51 million individuals recently made aware of GT through its media campaign will receive fundraising requests from nonprofits because they were newly empowered by GT’s resources to set up campaigns.
+The process works as follows: A percentage of the 30.6 to 51 million individuals recently made aware of GT through its media campaign will receive fundraising requests from nonprofits because they were newly empowered by GT’s resources to set up or improve on existing campaigns.
 Since those approached will know about GT, they will be more likely to donate when asked.

 Mathematical Calculations